Version 0.1.0 with Copilot, Data Doctor, and sharper triage

-See which repos use your AI coding tokens.
+See which repos are using your AI coding tokens.

-RepoSpend is a local first dashboard for tracking Codex and Claude Code token usage, repo by repo.
+RepoSpend tracks Codex, Claude Code, GitHub Copilot, and opt-in experimental Cursor usage by repo, session, model, and source surface.
 It reads files already on your disk.
 No login, no telemetry, no prompt uploads.

 $npx repospend